Odell Beckham Jr. Escorted Off Plane Amid Claims He Refused To Fasten Seatbelt & Was In & Out Of Consciousness

 Odell Beckham Jr. will reportedly be cleared to return to the NFL this week and several teams want to sign the wide receiver.
-He was in Miami courtside at a Heat game sparking rumors the Dolphins might even be interested.
-His flight back to Los Angeles ended up overshadowing those rumors.
+He was even spotted at a Miami Heat game sparking rumors the Dolphins might even be interested in signing him.

+Unfortunately for him, his flight back to Los Angeles ended up overshadowing those speculations.

-A flight attendant on the Los Angeles bound flight claims Odell wouldn’t comply with a request to fasten his seatbelt.
-It was also alleged he was in and out of consciousness which alarmed the crew who worried he might have had a medical emergency once in the air.
+A flight attendant on a Los Angeles-bound flight claims Odell wouldn’t comply with a request to fasten his seatbelt.
+It was also alleged that he was in and out of consciousness which alarmed the crew who worried he might have had a medical emergency once in the air.

-After he was asked to exit the aircraft he reportedly refused prompting the airport authorities to get involved.
+After he was asked to exit the aircraft the NFLer reportedly refused prompting the airport authorities to get involved.
 Authorities reportedly were able to get him to exit without incident.

 Odell took to Twitter to let out a vague tweet presumably about the situation.
-With him negotiating a new contract with a new team we doubt he will give his side of the story anytime soon.
+Considering that he’s negotiating a new contract with a new team, we doubt he will give his side of the story anytime soon.
 Sometimes it’s best to keep quiet and let the situation pass before you mess up the bag.

 Comments